pts/pts-fasm-bootstrap/README.md

 # pts-fasm-bootstrap: bootstrap the fasm assembler on Linux i386

-pts-fast-boostrap bootstraps the fasm assembler on Linux i386, i.e. it reproduces the `fasm` Linux i386 executable program bit-by-bit identical to the official distribution from its sources (and also from the sources of earlier fasm versions), but without having access to executable programs of earlier fasm versions.
+pts-fasm-boostrap bootstraps the fasm assembler on Linux i386, i.e. it reproduces the `fasm` Linux i386 executable program bit-by-bit identical to the official distribution from its sources (and also from the sources of earlier fasm versions), but without having access to executable programs of earlier fasm versions.

-pts-fast-bootstrap was inspired by [bootstrapping FASM by rugxulo, 2018-02-20](https://board.flatassembler.net/topic.php?t=20431).
+pts-fasm-bootstrap was inspired by [bootstrapping FASM by rugxulo, 2018-02-20](https://board.flatassembler.net/topic.php?t=20431).

 How to run: